WxBDM/nwsapy/docs/examples.rst

 Example 1: Asynchronous Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's suppose you're putting togther an application that requires asynchronous programming.
 NWSAPy doesn't support this directly, but one workaround is utilizing ``await asyncio.sleep()``.
-The following example shows a method that allows for asynchronous programming:
+The following example shows a method that will check every 45 seconds for tornado warnings and save the descriptions and which tornado warning expires first:

 .. code-block:: python